zeroluck/docs/sources/reference/lib/using-scim.md

 UnsupportedEncodingException, IOException, JAXBException
 ```

-Similarly, if you want to update a group, then you can use **updateGroup** in two of the following manners:
+Similarly, if you want to update a group, then you can use
+**updateGroup** in two of the following manners: the first one is to
-First one is to pass a ScimGroup object to this method:
+pass a ScimGroup object to this method:

 ```
 Scim2Client client = Scim2Client.oAuthInstance(userName, passWord, clientID, clientSecret, domainURL, oxAuthDomain);